 See Lawn Watering.

 Loud, unpleasant, raucous, or prolonged noise is a public nuisance.
-Between 10 p.m. and 7 a.m., City Code 2005.61 (PDF) prohibits gatherings of people from which noise emanates of sufficient volume that it disturbs the peace and quiet, and can easily be heard at a distance of 50 feet from any residential dwelling.
+Between 10 p.m. and 7 a.m., City Code Chapter 28, Article III prohibits gatherings of people from which noise emanates of sufficient volume that it disturbs the peace and quiet, and can easily be heard at a distance of 50 feet from any residential dwelling.